NBISweden/AGAT/docs/tools/agat_sp_statistics.md

     File where will be written the result.
 If no output file is specified, the output will be written to STDOUT.

+- **--yaml**

+    Bolean - When this option is activated , a second output will be printed either in STDOUT if no output provided or in <output.yaml> (a .yaml suffix is added to the --output value provided)

 - **-c** or **--config**

     String - Input agat config file.
 By default AGAT takes as input agat_config.yaml file from the working directory if any,